 Matcha bowl care and handling guide | Learn the correct way to handle each type of bowl

-⏱️ Reading time: about 6-8 minutes
+⏱️ Reading time: Approximately 6-8 minutes

 Matcha bowls enrich your daily tea ceremony time.

-Before use: Sealing and boiling
+Before use: Seal and blanch

 After use: Wash gently by hand